 They leave behind many memories for their ten children: Chris (Tina), Ingrid (Jerry), Darrell (Maechlin), Paul (Pauline), Bruce (Jackie), Byron (Laurie), Stephen (Rubina), Garth (Coleen), Ben (Tanya), and James (Kim), as well as their 22 grandchildren and a growing number of great-grandchildren.

-Eva was predeceased by her parents, Ole and Constance Olsen, as well as her brothers John, Arnold, Einar, Hank, and Robert, and her sister Olive Broomfield.
-She is survived by her brother Herbert and her sister Eleanor Rodgers.
+Eva was predeceased by her parents, Ole and Konstanse Olsen, as well as her brothers John, Arnold, Einar, Hank, and Robert, and her sister Olive Broomfield.
+She is survived by her brother Herbert and her sister Eleanor Perron.

 Erling was predeceased by his parents, Ted and Elfreda Johnson, as well as his sister Irene Fulla.
 He is survived by his younger sister Ivy Stubbs.
 Eva and Erling are also survived by numerous nieces, nephews, cousins, and extended family members in Canada, Sweden, and Norway.